 Working together with the neonatal care team

-Nurse kneeling down while talking to parent sat on a chair
+Nurse kneeling down while talking to parent sitting in a hospital chair

 This page contains information on how to talk with your baby's care team about being involved in your baby’s procedures.